About This Course

 Entry Criteria

-- An undergraduate degree, with a banking professional qualification and senior executive experience for at least 10 years
+- Applicants with a first degree and a high-level professional qualification, and senior executive experience for at least 10 years

 Standard time for completion: 12 months